Congratulations on taking the first step to pursuing your postgrad studies at UWA.

 - Commence the application process.

 Certain courses have varying application opening and closing dates, and these are outlined below.
-You must applying in those dates to be considered for an offer.
+You must apply within those dates to be considered for an offer.

 For all other courses, Semester One 2017 applications are now open.
 To be guaranteed consideration you should apply before 3 February 2017.